-Two major types of solutions from digital benefiting innovations can be considered:
+Two major types of solutions benefiting from digital innovations can be considered:

-- Telecom, software and hardware equipment 1 infrastructures, to ensure bidirectional communications with RES with the highest reliability and quality of service, - Storage and analysis of the exchanged data through the creation of a data lake.
+- Telecom, software and hardware equipment / infrastructures, to ensure bidirectional communications with RES with the highest reliability and quality of service, - Storage and analysis of the exchanged data through the creation of a data lake.

-Among the solutions to ensure communication with RES installations, digital DER interface can be deployed to exchange information (grid measurements, maintenance data...) and to send real-time orders such as emergency curtailment or flexibility activation.
-HV and MV substations may also be equipped with "smart Remote Terminal Units (RTU)" to collect more data with a higher level of accuracy, combined with secured, resilient, cost-efficient telecom and network and equipment.
+Among the solutions to ensure communication with RES installations, digital DER interface can be deployed to exchange information (grid measurements, maintenance data...) and to send real-time orders such emergency curtailment or flexibility activation.
+HV and MV substations may also be equipped with "smart Remote Terminal Units (RTU)" to collect more data with a higher level of accuracy, combined with secured, resilient, cost-efficient telecom network and equipment.

-With an increasingly growing number of connected devices and equipment, and the exponential volume / number of data being generated, need for the strengthening cybersecurity becomes crucial.
+With an increasingly growing number of connected devices and equipment, and the exponential volume / number of data being generated, the need for strengthening cybersecurity becomes crucial.

-To reinforce the protection and surveillance of both telecom networks and assets and mitigate possible failures or attacks. solutions based on hardware software components, applications, and standardized protocols can be deployed on legacy or new infrastructures.
+To reinforce the protection and surveillance of both telecom networks and assets and mitigate possible failures or attacks, solutions based on hardware components, software applications, and standardized protocols can be deployed on legacy or new infrastructures.

 These solutions pave the way for a stronger cooperation between renewable producers and electric utilities and grid operators.
 Use cases include optimized works maximize placement to renewable generation (widening technical availability).
-The creation of a data lake, combined with IoT, data analytics, or artificial intelligence, can facilitate RES operations and maintenance, with use cases such performance assessment. as predictive maintenance, generation optimization, or down time reduction.
+The creation of a data lake, combined with IoT, data analytics, or artificial intelligence, can facilitate RES operations and maintenance, with use cases such performance assessment. predictive maintenance, generation optimization, down time reduction.